samumantha/csc-env-eff/slides/10_speed_up_jobs.md

 # Optimize the performance of your own code (2/2)
 - Use profiling tools to find out how much time is spent in different parts of the code
    - Docs: [Performance tools](https://docs.csc.fi/computing/performance/)
-- When the computing bottle-necks are identified try to figure out ways to improve the code.
+- When the computing bottle-necks are identified, try to figure out ways to improve the code.
    - Again, [servicedesk@csc.fi](mailto:servicedesk@csc.fi) is a channel to ask for help.
 The more concrete the problem is described, the better.